BrentTB/QuantumScript/README.md

 ```

 This code is similar to above, but takes in two values, the number of terms and the correct value after that many terms.
-If the program's output is not the same as the calculated value, it will display an error
+If the program's output is not the same as the calculated value, it will display an error.

 ## Future Planned Additions